Helpful Tips When Installing Artificial Fish Habitat

 As a pond owner, you may have several concerns when trying to decide if you should purchase artificial fish cover.
 What type to buy?
 How much you need?
 Where it should be placed?
 How much to put in each location?
 These are all common questions most people have.
 The real question to ask yourself is: What am I trying to achieve?
 Are you trying to improve catch rates or are you trying to bring more balance to your predator/prey ratio?
 Your answer will determine what type of artificial fish habitat you need.
 If you want to improve catch rates, you will want to add both dense cover for forage fish and less-dense cover for predator fish.
 If you want to improve the predator/prey ratio, it is best to focus the majority of your resources on dense cover for forage fish in water less than five feet deep.

 Additional questions to ask yourself when looking to improve catch rates are: When you go fishing, where do you catch fish?
 What does the contour of the bottom look like in these areas?
-What cover (if any) are fish congregated around?
+What cover (if any) are fish congregating around?
 Answering these questions will help you determine how much cover you may need and where the best places are to put it.

 There are two general strategies to follow when installing artificial fish habitat.
-The first is to build up on the structural characteristics of the pond and the second is to enhance the current cover that already exists.
+The first is to build upon the structural characteristics of the pond and the second is to enhance the current cover that already exists.

 Strategy One: Building up on the structural characteristics of the pond.

 When biologists talk about adding cover to the structural characteristics of a waterbody we are referring to the contours of the bottom and the substrate type.
-These include creek channels, ledges, drop offs, points, humps, holes, gravel, sand, etc. These characteristics represent everything from gradual to drastic changes.
+These include creek channels, ledges, drop-offs, points, humps, holes, gravel, sand, etc. These characteristics represent everything from gradual to drastic changes.
 Oftentimes when you locate areas where there is a quick change in structural characteristics, you will find that fish are drawn to that area more frequently.

 It is important to note that as you identify these structural changes, you add clusters of artificial fish cover to that location and don’t just add one piece here and there.
 You want to add dense fish cover to hold baitfish surrounded by less-dense cover that predator fish can utilize.
 I prefer to go with at least 50% dense cover in these fishing locations, as forage fish are often a large part of why predator fish become attracted.
 As for placing the less-dense habitat around the perimeter, my recommendation is that you should include cover which allows predator fish to swim under it.

 These tall, dense fish habitats work great placed in deeper water on top of, or just off points, especially when that point merges with the edge of a creek channel.
-They also work well when placed along the top or bottom of a drop off or when built vertically off the top of a steep ledge or channel.
+They also work well when placed along the top or bottom of a drop-off or when built vertically off the top of a steep ledge or channel.
 Keep in mind that the vertical height you are trying to achieve does not need to consist of only artificial cover.
 You can—and often times should—be utilizing the natural contour of the pond to add to the overall height of the habitat.

-For ponds that have large flat areas of open water I encourage you to install some tall dense artificial fish habitat.
+For ponds that have large flat areas of open water, I encourage you to install some tall dense artificial fish habitat.
 As you do this, keep in mind that density is a key component to truly creating a location where predator fish congregate regularly.
-In these open water areas you should consider a couple things.
+In these open water areas, you should consider a couple of things.
 First and foremost, what predator fish species will be utilizing the cover?
 If they are open water species, such as hybrid stripers or trout, you can get away with having more isolated areas of vertical cover as these species will naturally visit these areas.
 If you are catering to largemouth bass or lie-in-wait predators such as muskellunge, you should consider creating a more substantial underwater reef.
 Build the reef vertically and within three feet of the surface where possible.
 Keep in mind creating open water habitat is more expensive as it requires more material than if building in shallower water along the perimeter or on the top of drop-offs.

 It is the baitfish population in your pond that supports the predator population.
 The more you can do to protect these forage fish, the easier it is to maintain a balanced predator/prey ratio.
 For those who know their predator/prey ratio is out of balance, it is important to make sure you have designated shallow water nursery areas that are loaded with dense cover.
 The goal in this situation would be to create areas that attract schools of young of the year (YOY) fish.
 It is very common for YOY to prefer waters that are less than three feet deep, as it has the tendency to be warm and promote plant and algae growth, while providing a sense of protection from predators.
 If your pond is lacking these nursery areas, then creating them should be a higher priority than enhancing your pond with less dense, larger cover for predators.